Azure/azure-sdk-for-net/sdk/resourcemanager/Azure.ResourceManager/docs/MigrationGuide.md

  _ = await resourceGroup.GetNetworkSecurityGroups().Construct(80).CreateOrUpdateAsync(nsgName);
 ```

-> There is no need for network security group parameters when creating a new network security group.
+Creating a Network security group does not longer require a `NetworkSecurityGroup` object as a parameter.

 ### Create a Network Interface
 #### Old